ShahinKhalkhali/Python-Training/README.md

-# Python Cheat Sheet By Shahin, Shayan, and Arya
+# Python Cheat Sheet By Shahin and Shayan

 Description: List of Python Commands